 - fresh produce companies

 Look for job vacancies at:

-- Farming UK
+- Agriculture and Farming Jobs

-The Environmental Stewardship Scheme provides funding, advice and information for farmers who are interested in effective environmental management of their land.
+The Environmental Stewardship scheme provides funding, advice and information for farmers who are interested in effective environmental management of their land.

 This will provide you with good networking opportunities as well as relevant events and conferences and trade press.

-There are also opportunities for farm managers and assistant farm managers with experience and an appropriate higher-level qualification to work in Australia, New Zealand, Africa, Canada and Europe, and also in Russia as opportunities develop.
+There are also opportunities for farm managers and assistant farm managers with experience and an appropriate higher-level qualification to work in Australia, New Zealand, Africa, Canada and Europe, and in Russia as opportunities develop.
 Work in developing countries can be arranged through Voluntary Service Overseas (VSO).